threaming/ENCE464_FitnessMonitorV2/TOOLCHAIN.md

    with the Windows filesystem when run from native shells like CMD or PowerShell.
 Rather, install CMake from the official installer linked above.)

+(To add variables to `PATH`, search for 'Edit the system environment variables' in the Start Menu, then open 'Environment variables...' from the settings window, then double-click on the `Path` variable in either the user or system variables boxes.)

 ## Host toolchain

 We could use MSVC to build unit tests to run on the host, but it may be better